Finite group actions on moduli spaces of vector bundles: Representations of orbifold fundamental groups

 In the remainder of the present section, we will explain what type of Narasimhan-Seshadri correspondence we obtain in this orbifold setting.
 Further generalisations are possible, for instance to orbifold fundamental groups of Real Seifert manifolds (\cite{Sch_JDG}) or to discrete subgroups $\Ga\subset\Aut^\pm(\cH)$ which only have finite covolume (the case where $\Ga\subset \Aut(\cH)$ acts freely and is of finite covolume first appeared in the Mehta-Seshadri theorem, see \cite{MS}; it has been vastly generalised in \cite{Boalch_parahoric} and in \cite{Balaji-Seshadri}).
-Combining the previous two settings, we now work under the following assumptions: $\Ga\subset \PGL(2;\R)=\Aut^\pm(\cH)$ is such that $\Ga^+:=\Ga\cap\PSL(2;\R)$ is a discrete subgroup that contains a cocompact normal subgroup of finite index $\Ga'$ acting freely on $\cH$.
+Combining the previous two settings, we now consider a cocompact Fuchsian group $\Ga\subset \PGL(2;\R)=\Aut^\pm(\cH)$.
+By Selberg's lemma, $\Ga^+:=\Ga\cap\PSL(2;\R)$ contains a torsion-free normal subgroup of finite index, say $\Ga'$.
 We shall denote by $\eta:\Ga\lra \Z/2\Z$ the group homomorphism taking anti-holomorphic transformations to $(-1)$.
 We also fix once and for all a $2$-cocycle $e\in Z^2(\Z/2\Z;\cZ(\U(r)))$, where $\Z/2\Z$ acts on $\cZ(\U(r))\simeq S^1$ via the involution $z\lmt\ov{z}$, induced by the involution $\theta:u\lmt\ov{u}$ on $\U(r)$.
 The associated extension of $\Z/2\Z$ by $\U(r)$ will be denoted by $\U(r)\times_e \Z/2\Z$.
 First, let us discuss an appropriate class of representations for orbifold fundamental groups of the type $\Ga$ above.

 \begin{definition} An $e$-twisted unitary representation of $\Ga$ is a group homomorphism $\rho:\Ga\lra \U(r)\times_e\Z/2\Z$ such that the diagram commutes.
 The set of such representations will be denoted by $\Hom_\eta(\Ga;\U(r)\times_e\Z/2\Z)$.
 Two representations $\rho_1$, $\rho_2$ are called equivalent if there is an element $u\in\U(r)$ such that, for all $\ga\in\Ga$, $\rho_2(\ga) = u\rho_1(\ga)u^{-1}$. \end{definition}